 Principled negotiation was perhaps most lucidly described by Harvard Law professor Roger Fisher and anthropologist William Ury in their delightful 1981 manual, Getting to Yes.
 Their mantra is:

 - Focus on interests, not positions;

 - Work together to create options that will satisfy all parties.

 Systems theory asserts that many of the most vexing problems are too complicated for a mechanical approach but not so vast and random for a detached statistical approach.
-Systems have a multitude of moving parts, all interconnected in sometimes hidden an unpredictable ways.
-Examples of systems are natural weather events and ecology, and human economy, politics and history.
+Systems have a multitude of moving parts, all interconnected in sometimes hidden and unpredictable ways.
+Examples of systems are natural weather events and ecology, as well as human economy, politics and history.
 Systems theory challenges us to understand problems of intermediate size and randomness using non-linear thinking.
 Here are some of the precepts of systems theory (described in a Beyond Intractability essay):